 As part of our Digital Programme, we have established a set of principles to act as guardrails and in support of delivery and design governance within the programme.
-These principles are set out in the figure below.
+These principles are set out in Figure 14 below.

 6.3 Resourcing